Governing Together: Toward Infrastructure for Community-Run Social Media: Findings

 At the same time, one concern was that communities would simply copy without reflection.
 P15 even noted that having people ``{\em reinvent the wheel''} could actually be useful by leading communities {\em ``figure out a different way of doing things that either is better [...] or is just more appropriate for their needs or their particular community.}''

 Crucially, participants did not envision the modular forking infrastructure to cover the entire network of decentralized social media at once.
-Multiple catalogs of governance decisions to fork from might independently exist, reflecting the idea of \textbf{many co-existing fediverses} that trust bubbles sat within.
+Multiple catalogs of governance decisions to fork from might independently exist, \textbf{reflecting the idea of many co-existing fediverses} that trust bubbles sat within.
 Participants frequently pushed back against the idea of one Fediverse, suggesting that this was a holdover from the image of Twitter/$\mathbb{X}$ as a global town square (P10 remarked: ``{\em There's never been such a thing!
 It's not even possible.}'').
 P6 pointed to an existing concept in the Fediverse, where communities existed in a ``archipelago'' structure: ``{\em forming an archipelago could be their way of creating their own Fediverse that could work well for them, for their use case, or for their communities.}'' As such, a community only draws on information or recommendations shared by different sets of trust bubbles in their part of the archipelago, depending on their goals and needs.
 The flexibility of who communities turned to appeared to relieve concerns about centralization: even if communities had shared tools and a shared language of governance, a plurality of governance practices was expected to emerge across them.
+In this sense, the ideas discussed do not smooth over governance frictions but enable communities to negotiate them.